cloudrac3r/out-of-your-element/docs/notes.md

 ### sim table

 - Sims will already be registered, registration will fail, all events from those sims will fail.

-### sim_member table

-- Sims won't be invited because they are already joined, all events from those sims will fail.

 ### guild_space table